UH-CI/python_data_science_04172018/index.md

 * Visualize data using matplotlib

 Participants should bring their laptops and plan to participate actively.
 Laptops will require a browser application for accessing jupyter notebooks resources.
+## Required Software Installation

+### Installing the Python environment with Anaconda
+Python is a popular language for research computing, and great for general-purpose programming as well.
+Installing all of its research packages individually can be a bit difficult, so we recommend Anaconda, an all-in- one installer.
+Regardless of how you choose to install it, make sure you install Python version 3.6.
+We will extensively use the Jupyter programming environment that runs in a web browser.
+For this to work you will need a reasonably up- to-date browser.
+The current versions of the Chrome, Safari and Firefox browsers are all supported (some older browsers, including Internet Explorer version 9 and below, are not).

+### Installation Instructions for Windows
+Browse to <a href="http://continuum.io/downloads">http://continuum.io/downloads</a> Download the Python installer for Windows Install Python 3.6 using all of the defaults for installation except make sure to check “Make Anaconda the default Python”

+### Installation Instructions for Mac OS X
+Browse to <a href="http://continuum.io/downloads">http://continuum.io/downloads</a> Download the Python 3.6 installer for OS X Install using all of the defaults for installation

 ## Schedule